Child Support: Determining Parents' Income

 3. Retained Earnings of a Corporation, Partnership, or Sole Proprietorship - States are quite divided on whether retained earnings of a corporation, partnership, or sole proprietorship should be considered income for purposes of child support.
 Some states have held that the retained earnings of a business are income for purposes of child support, while others determine that such income is not.
 Still other states take a middle ground -- holding that whether retained earnings of a business are income will depend on whether the parent paying support is a majority owner of the business and is thus entitled to the retained earnings.

 4. Income From a Trust - Sometimes, people will make estate planning decisions that result in fictional income -- income that is reported to the Internal Revenue Service as income, but is not received.
 For example, in a Louisiana case, a mother's parents made a gift to the mother of certain property in trust, which generated income.
 The income was then put back into the trust.
 Because the mother could not reach the trust, the court held that the "income" was phantom and could not be considered for purposes of child support.

 5. Capital Gains from Stock Transactions - In a New York case, the court held that capital gains that were a tax fiction, that is, gains that are reported to the Internal Revenue Service but not received, should not be considered income for purposes of child support.
 Other states, however, have held that all capital gains are to be considered income for purposes of child support.

-Get Free Legal Help with Your Child Support Claim
+Get a Free Child Support Case Review

 Do you really know how much income your spouse makes?
 Even if you know his annual salary, you may not realize he has additional income that he'd rather not disclose.
 An attorney can bring these other sources of income out of the shadows and help you get the financial support your child needs to thrive.
 Have a family law attorney review your claim today, at no cost to you.